Billen Cliffs Hall solar installation

 The

-balance of funding has been raised by the Owners Corporation by
+balance of funding for the solar system has been raised by the Owners

-AGM resolutions and levy contributions as part of our 50-year plan.
+Corporation by AGM resolutions and levy contributions as part of

-an interim Development Application approval by August allowing events
+The hall will soon have an interim Development Application approval

-to be held in the Hall.
-In any case, the roof and building structure
+allowing events to be held in the Hall.

 Our installers will provide ongoing technical support.
 The Executive